water-hole/galera-ansible-operator/README.md

 1. Fix cleanup to remove all resources created for each pod.
 1. Enhance pods
    * Add readiness checks.
+1. Add more checks for variable changes:
+   * mariadb_version change to upgrade pods.
 1. Make more things configurable:
    * PV size requested
    * my.cnf options?